Lynn pitches 1st shutout of season, White Sox top Royals 6-0

+CHICAGO (AP) — There wasn’t much doubt Lance Lynn would go back out to finish this one.
+Manager Tony La Russa turned to him and asked how he was feeling.

+“He looked at me and said, ‘Are you good?’”
+Lynn said.
+“I said, ‘I’m gonna finish it.
+Does that sound good?’
+He goes, ‘Sounds good.’
+And that was pretty much it.”

-CHICAGO (AP) — Lance Lynn pitched a five-hitter for the first complete game and shutout in the major leagues this season, and the Chicago White Sox beat the Kansas City Royals 6-0 on a rainy Thursday.
+Lynn pitched a five-hitter for the first complete game and shutout in the major leagues this season, and the Chicago White Sox beat the Kansas City Royals 6-0 on a rainy Thursday.

 Lynn (1-0) struck out 11 and walked none in his second shutout in 238 career starts, his first since a five-hitter against the New York Yankees on May 27, 2014.

-A 33-year-old right-hander acquired from Texas in the offseason, Lynn threw 79 of 111 pitches for strikesin his fourth career complete game.
+Acquired from Texas in the offseason, Lynn threw 79 of 111 pitches for strikes in his fourth career complete game.
+The 33-year-old right-hander struck out the first three batters and did not allow a runner until Salvador Pérez led off the fifth with an infield single.

+La Russa saw Lynn’s potential when he managed him in 2011 as a rookie with St. Louis.
+Lynn went on to become an innings-eating workhorse who can keep hitters off balance with a variety of pitches.

+“He was really competitive,” La Russa said.
+“Now, what he’s added is experience.
+Ball does different things.
+He has three different fastballs.
+He has a nice breaking ball.
+He’s really just become a veteran pitcher who understands, keeps adding here, adding there so the hitters have to see different things.
+It’s really impressive.”

 Moncada hit a two-run homer in the first, and Mercedes followed with a long shot to left-center against Brad Keller to make it 3-0.
 The 28-year-old rookie went 2 for 4, giving him a major league-leading 15 hits in 27 at-bats.
 And the White Sox came away with an easy win in a game delayed more than two hours at the start.